andrew/ultimate-awesome/README.md

 - [StarryDivineSky](https://github.com/wuwenjie1992/StarryDivineSky) - 精选了10K+项目，包括机器学习、深度学习、NLP、GNN、推荐系统、生物医药、机器视觉、前后端开发等内容。Selected more than 10k+ projects, including machine learning, deep learning, NLP, GNN, recommendation system, biomedicine, machine vision, etc. Let more excellent projects be discovered by people.
 Continue to update!
 Welcome to star! .
 - [defi-derivatives](https://github.com/0xperp/defi-derivatives) -  A hopefully comprehensive guide to the defi derivative landscape.
 - [awesome-codeigniter](https://github.com/codeigniter-id/awesome-codeigniter) - A list of awesome Codeigniter core, helpers, hooks, language, libraries, third party and other cool resources for CodeIgniter :fire:.
+- [NL2SQL_Handbook](https://github.com/HKUSTDial/NL2SQL_Handbook) - This is a continuously updated handbook for readers to easily track the latest Text-to-SQL techniques in the literature and provide practical guidance for researchers and practitioners.
+Official repo for A Survey of Text-to-SQL in the Era of LLMs: Where are we, and where are we going?.
 - [macos-apps](https://github.com/learn-anything/macos-apps) - Awesome macOS apps.
 - [awesome-runners](https://github.com/jonico/awesome-runners) - A curated list of awesome self-hosted GitHub Action runners in a large comparison matrix.
 - [awesome-explorables](https://github.com/blob42/awesome-explorables) - A curated list of awesome explorable explanations.